-In light of Columbus Day agitators; and relevantly for our struggle, the moral attacks that will soon re-commence against Australia Day, the following piece is useful.
-Particularly, we ought remember that for every barbarism accused of Europeans, these can be levelled back ten-fold at North American and Australian natives.
-‘Columbus Day Special: Indigenous Peoples Day,’… Continue reading The Truth of ‘Indigenous Peoples Day’
+In light of Columbus Day agitators and relevantly for our struggle, the attacks that will soon re-commence against Australia Day, the following is useful.
+Notably, we ought remember that for every barbarism accused of Europeans, same can be levelled back ten-fold at North American and Australian natives.
+‘Columbus Day Special: Indigenous Peoples Day,’ Counter Currents,… Continue reading The Truth of ‘Indigenous Peoples Day’

 At black armband, pro Aboriginal protests, one can often hear the chant; “Always was, always will be, Aboriginal land!”
 Meanwhile, others accuse British settlers of stealing Aboriginal land and resources, and Australia Day has been described by the leader of our third largest political party, as representing ‘genocide.’
 When a country’s underpinnings are attacked in… Continue reading Do British Australians Have a Claim to This Land?